protocol/launchpad/content/en/tutorials/ipld/ipld/index.md

 ![IPLD Repo](ipld-repo.png)

-You can inspect this by simply adding the filepath on the end of the root CID like so:
+You can reach this same directory on the CLI by simply adding the filepath on the end of the root CID like so:

 ```bash
 ipfs dag get Qmb2TK3N6M2SQj3JaLJhGWPcpmtyvuHhZdSMADMGrLnpnQ/docs/codecs/known | jq